Programming is all about state.

 Unfortunately, a lot of the interpreted languages tend to make writing robust code tedious.
 To help deal with this, let’s introduce a new design pattern, which I will refer to as the Type Pipeline, or Typeline if you wish.

-Existence $\implies$ State
+Existence State

 With this trick, in statically-typed languages, code with illegal state won’t